 Before you even lift your shears or turn on your trimmer, take a moment to assess the shape and size of the hedge or bush you're about to trim.
 If it’s a formal hedge, aim for a clean and symmetrical finish.
 For informal hedges, it’s more about maintaining natural shape while encouraging healthy regrowth.
 Also make note of any overgrown or misshapen areas you want to target first.

-2. Trim from the top down
+2. Trim from bottom up

 4. Clear away clippings and step back